logzio/documentation/docs/_include/general-shipping/k8s.md

 ## Upgrading logzio-monitoring to v3.0.0

-Before upgrading your logzio-monitoring Chart to v3.0.0 with `helm upgrade`, note that you may encounter an error for some of the logzio-telemetry sub-charts.
+Before upgrading your logzio-monitoring chart to v3.0.0 with `helm upgrade`, you might encounter errors with some logzio-telemetry sub-charts.

-There are two possible approaches to the upgrade you can choose from:
+You have two options:

 - Reinstall the chart.
-- Before running the `helm upgrade` command, delete the old subcharts resources: `logzio-monitoring-prometheus-pushgateway` deployment and the `logzio-monitoring-prometheus-node-exporter` daemonset.
+- Before running `helm upgrade`, delete the old subcharts resources: `logzio-monitoring-prometheus-pushgateway` deployment and the `logzio-monitoring-prometheus-node-exporter` daemonset.

 ## Configuring logs in JSON format

-This configuration sets up a log processor to parse, restructure, and clean JSON-formatted log messages for streamlined analysis and monitoring:
+Set up a log processor to parse JSON logs:

 ```json
 <filter **>